 Embedded librarians provide value to your course by providing research assistance adapted to support students in the course research assignments.
 Embedded librarians are available in person, through email or discussion boards.
 Embedded librarians are of particular importance in online class environments where librarians can inform students of the research resources and services that are available to them virtually.
 For more information or to request an embedded librarian, please contact Lynette Gallant (ex.5097).

-Why A Research Guide?
+Why A Subject Guide?

-Library & Learning Commons staff member are available to work with instructors to create an online research guide, accessible through the Library & Learning Commons website, that provides relevant information to your students to support the research component of your class.
+Library & Learning Commons staff member are available to work with instructors to create an online subject guide, accessible through the Library & Learning Commons website, that provides relevant information to your students to support the research component of your class.

 These guides will provide students with tips and applicable search strategy keywords, online resources, citation assistance, databases; all in one location.